GabeStah/gremlin-chaos-monkey/src/alternatives/index.md

 ## Apache

-Perhaps the most prominent fault-tolerance testing tool for Apache is [Cassandra](https://cassandra.apache.org/), the NoSQL, performant, highly-scalable data management solution.
-Check out [this talk](https://www.youtube.com/watch?v=Mu01DmxQjWA) by Christos Kalantzis, Netflix's Director of Engineering for a great example of how Chaos Engineering can be applied with Cassandra.
+Perhaps the most prominent fault-tolerant tool for Apache is [Cassandra](https://cassandra.apache.org/), the NoSQL, performant, highly-scalable data management solution.
+Check out [this talk](https://www.youtube.com/watch?v=Mu01DmxQjWA) by Christos Kalantzis, Netflix's Director of Engineering for a great example of how Chaos Engineering can be applied within Cassandra.

 ### Hadoop